-No victim of sexual assault or strangulation shall be charged for the cost of collecting or storing a physical evidence recovery kitor, an anonymous physical evidence recovery kitace evidence collection kit, or an anonymous trace evidence collection kit.
+No victim of sexual assault or strangulation shall be charged for the cost of collecting or storing a physical evidence recovery kit-or, an anonymous physical evidence recovery kit, a trace evidence collection kit, or an anonymous trace evidence collection kit.

-2. That the Department of Forensic Science shall promulgate regulations to implement the provisions of this act by July 1, 2025.
+2. That the provisions of this act shall become effective on July 1, 2025.